nextest-rs/nextest/site/src/book/benchmarks.md

 * **RAM:** 64GB
 * **Rust:** version 1.66.0

-Lines of code were measured by `loc`, while the number of tests was recorded by nextest.

 The commands run were:

 * **cargo test:** `cargo test --workspace --bins --lib --tests --examples --no-fail-fast` (to exclude doctests since they're not supported by nextest)